This topic describes the scenario, process, and configuration of role-based single sign-on (SSO).

 Through role-based SSO, you can access Alibaba Cloud either by logging on to the Alibaba Cloud console or by using a program.

-Access Alibaba Cloud through the console
+Access Alibaba Cloud by using the console

-page of the IdP.
+of the IdP.

 - The SSO service uses the SAML response to request an STS token from the Alibaba Cloud

-the STS token.
+Cloud console by using the STS token.

 - The SSO service returns the URL to the browser.

-Access Alibaba Cloud through a program
+Access Alibaba Cloud by using a program

-- The IdP generates an SAML response that contains the user's SAML assertion, and returns the SAML response to the program.
+- The IdP generates an SAML response that contains the SAML assertion, and returns the SAML response to the program.

 - The STS service verifies the SAML assertion and returns an STS token to the program.